 "I think we're going to be in with a shout.
 We'll be in with a fighting chance of that top four and that's what we're aiming to do."

-Luis Suarez and Philippe Coutinho both had chances to mount a comeback at the Emirates Stadium, but Rodgers does not believe his side deserved anything from the game.
+Luis Suarez and Philippe Coutinho both had chances to mount a comeback at the Emirates Stadium, but Rodgers did not believe his side deserved anything from the game.